mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - The tree outside our house has still not been rectified.
 It still has a lot of dead branches which could very easily break and cause considerable damage in strong winds, 4th October :- [8250500](https://www.fixmystreet.com/report/8250500)
 - Three potholes near the riding school area, 3rd October :- [8250112](https://www.fixmystreet.com/report/8250112)
 - Cars skidding when manoeuvring, and noticeable bump when driving onto/off road, 3rd October :- [8249926](https://www.fixmystreet.com/report/8249926)
-- Large, deep pothole that is extremely dangerous for motorcycles/bicycles.
-Heightened by being difficult to see as it comes just after a kink in the road and tree cover., 3rd October :- [8249817](https://www.fixmystreet.com/report/8249817)

 <!-- fix_marker ends -->